mikewongtkd/pilseungfighter/docs/testing.md

-Below is a comprehensive **testing framework** in **Markdown format** for validating a PSFCP-based web application running on **port 3030**, including structure, test categories, test cases, and sample payloads.

----

 # **Pilsung Fighter Communication Protocol (PSFCP) – Testing Framework**

 This document defines a full testing framework for verifying compliance of a PSFCP-enabled web application (default WebSocket port **3030**) with the expected communication structure, behaviors, subjects, actions, and server–client lifecycle.